PowerLoom/snapshotter-lite-multi-setup/README.md

 ```
 When you execute `python multi_clone.py`, you will see following prompts that guide you through setting up your node(s).

-1. **Terminate Existing Processes:** "Do you want to kill all running containers and screen sessions of testnet nodes? (y/n) n"
+1. **Terminate Existing containers:** "Do you want to kill all running containers and screen sessions of testnet nodes? (y/n) n"

-- Use this option to stop all active containers or node instances.
+- Type `y` Use this option and stop all active containers or node instances.
+This will clean up all the older containers.
+Please cross check your running containers before executing this command.

 2. **Custom Slot ID Deployment:** "Do you want to deploy a custom index of slot IDs (indices begin at 0, enter in the format [begin, end])? (indices/n)"

-- For instance, to deploy the first four slot IDs as nodes, input [0, 3], where 0 is the start index and 3 represents the fourth element in the slot ID array associated with the wallet holder.
+- For instance, to deploy the first four slot IDs as nodes, input `[0, 3]`, where 0 is the start index and 3 represents the fourth element in the slot ID array associated with the wallet holder.

 3. **Deployment Batch Size:** " Enter batch size into which you wish to split the deployment"